raspibolt/raspibolt/lightning-terminal.md

   #################

   # This option avoids the creation of channels with nodes with whom you already have a channel (set to 0 if you don't mind)
-  #pool.newnodesonly=1
+  pool.newnodesonly=1
+  # Path to Pool's own macaroon
+  pool.macaroonpath=/home/lit/.pool/mainnet/pool.macaroon

   ##################
   #     Faraday    #
   ##################

-  faraday.min_monitored=48h
+  # If connect_bitcoin is set to 1, Faraday can connect to a bitcoin node (with --txindex set) to provide node accounting services
+  faraday.connect_bitcoin=1
+  # The minimum amount of time that a channel must be monitored for before recommending termination
+  faraday.min_monitored=72h
+  # Path to Faraday's own macaroon
+  faraday.macaroonpath=/home/lit/.faraday/mainnet/faraday.macaroon

   ###################
   # Faraday-Bitcoin #
   ###################

-  # If connect_bitcoin is set to 1, Faraday can connect to a bitcoin node (with --txindex set) to provide node accounting services
-  faraday.connect_bitcoin=1
   # The Bitcoin node IP is the IP address of the Raspibolt, i.e. an address like 192.168.0.20
   faraday.bitcoin.host=192.168.0.171
   # bitcoin.user provides to Faraday the bicoind RPC username, as specified in our bitcoin.conf